 your portfolio among multiple investment vehicles such as cash, stocks, bonds, mutual funds, and perhaps even some real estate.
 Alternately you could invest only in mutual funds but of varied types.
 For example you could invest 30% in equity schemes, 40% in debt/income schemes and 30% in money market schemes.
 You could also invest in commodity funds or real estate funds although as and when permitted by SEBI.

-Vary the risk in your securities.
-If you are investing in equity funds, then consider large cap as well as small cap funds.
+Vary the risk in your securities: If you are investing in equity funds, then consider large cap as well as small cap funds.
 And if you are investing in debt, you could consider both long term and short term debt.
 It would be wise to pick investments with varied risk levels; this will ensure that large losses are offset by other areas.

-The Systematic Investment Plans (SIPs) launched by mutual funds work on this principle and are therefore a highly recommended investment option.
+The Systematic Investment Plans (SIPs) by mutual funds work on the same principle and are therefore a highly recommended investment option.